Jtav1/BackupCopy/README.md

 ## Features TBD

--Automatically delete backups (and optionally, logs) that are over a parameterized age -Option to incrementally backup instead of full backup
+- Automatically delete backups (and optionally, logs) that are over a parameterized age
+- Option to incrementally backup instead of full backup

 ## Authors